 Accounts Receivable is a part of the revenue process.
 The sale is not complete until you get paid for the sale and until you get paid you have loaned your money to your customers, interest free.
 The longer they have your money, the less chance there is for you to get your money back.
 The money sitting in receivables is money that is not sitting in your bank account.
 Therefor, here are a few things to keep in mind when Writing Accounts Receivable Procedures.

 Examine customer accounts that go beyond your terms.
-Do not wait until twice the net terms to take action.
+Do not wait until their late by as much as twice the net terms to take action.
 Time is your enemy, the likelihood of collecting your receivables decrease with time.
 You have to catch collection problems early in the collection cycle.
+If you decrease your collection cycle time you will improve proper cash flow control.

 Examine credit process for slippage.
 Do you have a credit approval process?
 Do you perform credit checks?
 What standards are used to extend credit and how often do you review your credit policies to make sure they work as intended?
 These are a few of the Accounts Receivable question you should be asking.